teambit/docs/docs/conf-bit-json.md

 Override this path for a specific component using `bit import --path`.

-### `saveDependenciesAsComponents`
+## saveDependenciesAsComponents

 - Type: `boolean`
 - Default: `false`

 If a bit component is a dependency of another component, by default bit will attempt to install it withe package manager (`npm install` or `yarn add`).
 By setting ths value to true, bit will import any bit scope components that are dependencies of a bit imported component.

-### `dist.entry`

-- Type: `string`
-- Default: not defined
+## dist

 By default the bit compiler dist files are located with the component files.
 You can specify a different location for the build artifacts.
 The target tree under the directory will be similar to the source components directory.

+### dist.entry

+- Type: `string`
+- Default: not defined

+Entry point of the dist tree.
 If only dist.target is set, the entry will be defaulted to the `componentsDefaultDirectory`.

-### `dist.target`

-By default the bit compiler dist files are located with the component files.
-You can specify a different location for the build artifacts.

-### `resolveModules`
+### dist.target

+The target location of the build files

+## resolveModules

 Configure custom module resolution for Bit components.
 This is similar to Webpack’s resolve, and contains 2 objects: